jax0033/discord-foodbot/README.md

 # discord-foodbot
-A discord bot which is used to help you cook!
+A discord bot which helps you cook!